 Use extreme caution when rotating the idler arm with the breaker bar, due to the increased tension in the spring as the idler arm is being rotated.
 Injury may result if the breaker bar is prematurely released while the spring is under tension.

-- 6. Remove the belts from the gearbox drive pulley (D). - 7.
-Carefully release the tension on the breaker bar until the idler arm stops. - 8.
+- 7. Carefully release the tension on the breaker bar until the idler arm stops. - 8.
 Remove the clutch belts from the clutch pulley grooves and pull around the idler pulley.

 Clutch Belt Replacement